 Though these medications can take longer to produce results—sometimes up to a month—they have fewer side effects than stimulant medications.

-Attend Anger Management Class
+Attend Anger Management Classes

 The goal of these classes is not to eliminate anger but to manage how the body and mind respond to it.
 Topics taught in these classes include learning to recognize early signs of anger, identifying what your anger is telling you, recognizing triggers, and learning how to refocus your energy.